imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 Unknown: Verified up to bound 100
 ```

 This goal is in fact a property that is better suited for verification by induction.
-We might try adding the `auto` hint to the above goal to invoke the Imandra's inductive waterfall and prove it.
+We might try adding the `auto` hint to the above goal to invoke the Imandra's inductive waterfall and prove it:

 ```